vk-db-modeling-fall-25/shared-notes/notes/transactions-slides.md

 ---

-## Durability
+## Durability (D in ACID)

 > When a transaction is committed, it cannot be undone or lost, even in the event of a system failure

-**Example scenario:**
-1. Transaction commits
-2. Data waiting in memory buffer
-3. Database crashes
-4. Database recovers → **transaction still committed!**
+✓ DURABLE: Data committed to disk; survives power failure ✗ NOT DURABLE: Data only in memory; lost if system crashes

 ---